Game Boy Advance SP Rebuild: Another Semi-Tutorial

 May 2026

-My second foray into modding vintage electronics: modding a Game Boy Advance SP!
-I've always preferred the SP to the standard GBA.
-It's got the perfect form factor and A+ clicky buttons.
-My own personal SP is still in great condition and I couldn't bring myself to chop it up, so I found a donor SP from Facebook Marketplace to sacrifice.
+My second foray into modding vintage electronics!
+The SP is my platonic ideal of a handheld: perfect form factor, A+ clicky buttons.
 The plan here is essentially the same as the GBA: add in a modern display and a new shell, while keeping as many original components as possible.

 Second, the number and quality of IPS kits has increased dramatically since I modded my GBA three years ago.
 Most of the popular screen mod kits these days are prelaminated to the external display lens, meaning you can just drop the entire screen assembly into the shell without worrying about taping or alignment or getting dust trapped between the screen and the lens.
+I picked the V5 IPS kit from Hispeedido.

 It works!